Elevate Your HR Career with an Online Master’s in Labor & Employment Law

 Administrative Law (2 credits)

-Contract Law Reading and Drafting (2 credits)
+Contract Law (2 credits)

 Introduction to Employee Benefits and Pensions (2 credits)